 * * * *

-The minister of the Nevada City white-clapboard Episcopal church (a cosmopolitan man, whom I sometimes have lunch with) is I hope not offended when he sees me on Sundays slipping out the door, halfway through the service.
+The minister of the Nevada City white-clapboard Episcopal church (a cosmopolitan man, I sometimes have lunch with him) is I hope not offended when he sees me on Sundays slipping out the door, halfway through the service.
 It’s been happening almost every Sunday when I’m able to attend at all.
 From the rear pew, I’m able to exit behind the backs of all the parishioners, unoffending, unseen.
 (Except by him of course.
-He “sees all” because he’s like God enthroned back-to-the-wall.)
+He “sees all” because he’s, like God, enthroned back-to-the-wall.)

-I am able to identify the cause of my truancy.
+Reasons for truancy.
 Elements of X-ianity are idolatrous, of course.
+It’s what Jews would have objected to in early X-ianity.
 Idolatry seems to have set in early, in the first century, that time of Jesus-sightings like Elvis-sightings.
-I’m hardly an exacting theologian, and sometimes I have stuck around for the ingestion of blood and flesh, and the declarations of my own sanctity, tho’ sanctity fit me baggily.
+I’m hardly an exacting theologian, and sometimes I’ve stuck around for the ingestion of blood and flesh including the declarations of my own sanctity, tho’ sanctity fit me baggily.

 The alienating thing about “idolatry,” in principle, is that it puts an image – a statue – between man and the divine.
 And all the while, I know I belong out on the sunny sidewalks where my car is parked with its wheels curbed on the hill in case the brake should fail, and errands lie ahead of me, to the hardware store for a bottle of septic-tank treatment and to the grocery store for some kind of dinner meat.